acumos/documentation/docs/user-guides/portal-user-guide.rst

 Overview for Modelers
 ---------------------

-All of the models that a user has onboarded can be viewed from the **My Models** Page.
+All of the models that a user has on-boarded can be viewed from the **My Models** Page.
 Depending on their history, the models may exist in one for four sections: MY UNPUBLISHED MODELS, MY MODELS: PUBLISHED TO COMPANY MARKETPLACE, MY MODELS: PUBLISHED TO PUBLIC MARKETPLACE, and MY DELETED MODELS    .